oliverkwebb/oliverkwebb.github.io/articles/makessg.md

 ```

 But markdown compilers don't usally generate HTML boilerplate, and we might
 want to import a stylesheet, and maybe save to a "dist" directory.
-This is no
+So that
-issue for us, so that if we have a "index.md" file, it will compile to
+if we have a "index.md" file, it will compile to `$(DIST)/index.html`, this
-$(DIST)/index.html
+is no issue for us.

 ```
 $(DIST)/%.html: %.md